-The total minimum regulatory capital ratios and well-capitalized minimum ratios applicable to Category III banking organizations at March 31, 2021 are reflected in the table below.
-The FRB has not yet revised the well-capitalized standard for BHCs to reflect the higher capital requirements imposed under the Basel III Rules.
-For purposes of certain FRB rules, including determining whether a BHC meets the requirements to be a FHC, BHCs, such as Truist, must maintain a Tier 1 Risk-Based Capital Ratio of 6.0 percent or greater and a Total Risk-Based Capital Ratio of 10.0 percent or greater.
+The total minimum regulatory capital ratios and well capitalized minimum ratios applicable to Category III banking organizations at June 30, 2021 are reflected in the table below.
+The FRB has not yet revised the well capitalized standard for BHCs to reflect the higher capital requirements imposed under the Basel III Rules.
+For purposes of certain FRB rules, including determining whether a BHC meets the requirements to be a FHC, BHCs, such as Truist, must maintain a Tier 1 Risk-Based Capital Ratio of 6.0% or greater and a Total Risk-Based Capital Ratio of 10.0% or greater.
 The FRB may require BHCs, including Truist, to maintain capital ratios substantially in excess of mandated minimum levels, depending upon general economic conditions and a BHC's particular condition, risk profile, and growth plans.

-Table 3-2 Capital Requirements and Targets March 31, 2021
+Table 3-2 Capital Requirements June 30, 2021